 To make the marshmallow frosting, fill a medium saucepan with a few inches of water and pop on a medium heat.
 In a small heatproof bowl, add eggs whites, sugar and cream of tartar.
 Whisk together.

 - Place the bowl over the saucepan, ensuring the bottom of the bowl does not touch the water below.
 As the egg whites heat, whisk gently by hand the entire time.
-Heat the egg whites to 65 C / 150 F which you can test by sticking a candy thermometer – should be around 5-6 minutes or so.
+Heat the egg whites to 71 C / 160 F which you can test by sticking a candy thermometer – should be around 5-6 minutes or so.
+By this stage, your sugar should have dissolved.

 - Remove the bowl from the saucepan and beat using an electric mixer on medium-high speed for approximately 5-6 minutes or until the mixture is fluffy, white and voluminous.
 Add the vanilla and beat for 30 seconds or so.
 The marshmallow fluff should no longer be warm.